jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 2.0.9 =
+Fixed a bug which prevented numeric user meta values from being updated.
+Verified compatibility with WP 3.5.1.

 = 2.0.8 =
 Removed some development code which set php error reporting to ALL.